SuperTavor/Plak/README.md

       [END]
 ```

-# Planned Features for this Language:
+# What will be added in the next update:
-- Labels and goto functionality
+- [WAIT] syscall
-- Handling non-choice responses
+- free-write responses
-- Introducing variables support???
+- דופ